 - The newspaper and magazine segment consists of publishing magazines and newspaper supplements that are distributed with newspapers titles in Scotland and via our networks.

 - Our live events are created from our offices in Edinburgh and are delivered at The Edinburgh International Conference Centre, The Sheraton Edinburgh, and our Dynamic Earth in Edinburgh.

 - The technical and content of the website originates and is delivered by our staff from our Edinburgh office.

 - Although these suppliers are self-employed individuals or SME’s they are aware that they have to meet both Futurescot’s expectations and legal obligations in respect of the Modern Slavery Act 2015 and agree to do so before engagement and on an ongoing basis.

 - Futurescot’s ethical business practices and policies protect workers from being abused and exploited, either within the company itself or within its supply chain.

 - We ask employees to contact The Company Director if they have any concerns about working conditions either in their department or one of their department’s suppliers.

-The risk of slavery and human trafficking within Futurescot is avoided as a result of these policies and working practises, and the knowledge and skills of our employees.
+The risk of slavery and human trafficking within Futurescot is avoided because of these policies and working practises, and the knowledge and skills of our employees.

-- We are also protected by the nature of the business we operate in, the geography of the suppliers we engage with, all of which are currently UK based.
-Suppliers staff are professionally or vocationally qualified and we engage with our suppliers and their employees via social media platforms such as Linkedin and they are all personally known to us.
+- We are also protected by the nature of Futurescot we operate in, the geography of the suppliers we engage with, all of which are currently UK based.
+Suppliers staff are professionally or vocationally qualified and we engage with our suppliers and their employees via social media platforms such as LinkedIn and they are all personally known to us.

 - We never engage writers or speakers who whose views personally represent a position that might be in breach of, or in any way might be construed as non-compliant to Section 54 of the Modern Slavery Act 2015.